centria/cs-exercises-20/README.md

 Notice the exclamation mark.

 #### Exercise_09
-* CrEate a program, that simulates a small conversation.
+* create a program, that simulates a small conversation.
 The program will tell three lines, and expects two user inputs.
 Example output:

 ```console
 Hello, how are you?